Invulu/organic-widgets/README.txt

 5. A list of some of the custom widgets included as seen within the Customizer.

 == Changelog ==

+= 1.4.11 =
+* Significantly improved admin script for page template detection in Gutenberg AND Classic editors

 = 1.4.10 =
 * Added single column option to Portfolio Widget